joseph-flinn/site/frontend/posts/retro-intro.md

 years it will take for a graduate school program.

 In the time of transition, reflecting on the past and on lessons learned is a helpful way of concluding a chapter and moving smoothly into the next.
-Learning--more often then not--comes from failure, yet we would not purchase a book on someone's failure (Holiday 2016).
+Learning--more often than not--comes from failure, yet we would not purchase a book on someone's failure (Holiday 2016).
 We want to know what people have done to succeed so that we can try that formula of success in our own lives.
 But those stories of success skip over the years of challenges or the years of failure that come before every success (Holiday 2016).
-Every story that includes success that is only worth telling if there were challenges overcome to get there.
+Every story that includes success is only worth telling if there were challenges overcome to get there.

 However, focusing only on the failures dishonors the successes and wins that the team has